LukaLambrecht/pixelae/datadials/README.md

 Sometimes transient errors might occur and crash a job.
 In those cases, you can add the `--resubmit` argument to `get_data_dials_loop.py` to submit only the jobs corresponding to datasets and MEs that do not have a corresponding output file yet.
 If the errors persist, they are probably not transient and you might want to have a more detailed look.

+### Example: getting all cluster charge MEs for 2024 data
+As a practical example, we retrieve the cluster charge monitoring elements for 2024 data.

+The first step is to make a json file listing the MEs of interest.
+You can find it in `jsons/mes_charge.json`.
+Next, we make another json file listing the datasets of interest.
+The result is in `jsons/datasets_zerobias_2024_promptreco_das.json`.
+Note: at the time of writing, 2024E data taking is ongoing.

+Initialize the credentials using `python3 init_credentials.py`.

+Submit the jobs using `python3 get_data_dials_loop.py -d jsons/datasets_zerobias_2024_promptreco_das.json -m jsons/mes_charge.json -t h1d -o output_test --splitdatasets --splitmes --runmode condor`.
+While the jobs are running, you can check their status with `condor_q`, `python3 ../jobsubmission/jobcheck.py --notags` (when the jobs are finished, you can omit the `--notags` argument), and `python3 check_jobstatus.py -i cjob_get_data_out_*`

+When all jobs are successfully finished, check the lumisections in the resulting files using `python3 check_lumis.py -d jsons/datasets_zerobias_2024_promptreco_das.json -p output_test/*.parquet`
+(but make sure to use `voms-proxy-init --voms cms` before that if you don't have a valid proxy already).